Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Wrought from Moonsilver/Phaessa and Deinon/Silver-and-Shadow Regalia.md

   - "[[ Moon-Crossing Cloud Mobility]]"
 ---
 *The wielder swathes herself in Phaessa’s magnificent brilliance or Deinon’s dark flames.*
 While the blades are waxing, every 10 on an [[Appearance]]-based command action or influence roll rerolls a failed die.
-While the blades are waning, she rerolls 1s on [[Stealth]] rolls until they cease to appear.
+While the blades are waning, she rerolls 1s on [[Traits/Abilities/Stealth]] rolls until they cease to appear.